 Since the CP3/CP4 pumps pull fuel from the tank to the engine, the fuel is under constant suction.
 This can cause cavitation which will result in poor lubrication and allows metals to rub and score, sometimes to the point of destruction.
 This is particularly common when using aftermarket programmers that increase the demand for fuel (and cannot keep the actual pressure to meet the desired pressures).

 Size Does Matter

-As a general rule of thumb a 95 to 100-gph kit will support up to 500 hp.
+As a general rule of thumb, a 95 to 100-gph kit will support up to 500 hp.
 These are ideal for stock diesel trucks or diesel trucks running an aftermarket tuner/programmer and/or minor bolt-ons.
 This will cover about 95% of the diesel pickup trucks on the road.
-A 150 to 165-gph system is the next step up, and will handle up to 800 hp.
-Finally for all-out race applications making over 1,000 hp, a 200-gph system or higher will be required.
+A 150 to the 165-gph system is the next step up and will handle up to 800 hp.
+Finally, for all-out race applications making over 1,000 hp, a 200-gph system or higher will be required.

 Another popular upgrade is the addition of a fuel sump.
 This helps prevent the low tank issues associated with in-tank straws (where it cannot reach the fuel on the bottom).
 A sump installs in the lowest point on the tank and ensures there is always an adequate supply of fuel.
 Sumps are available with or without return line provisions, and can typically be installed without dropping the tank.

 This isn’t the time to try and save a few bucks by purchasing a cheap electric fuel pump and making your own DIY setup.
 Many of these less expensive fuel pumps can have high failure rates.
 If (or when) the pump fails, it will cost you a lot more money in the long run.